ordovice/batocera-switch/README.md

 ## SPECIAL THANKS
 Special thanks for foclabroc, Rion, and Darknior for testing things out as I change things, [RGS] for a controller donation, and anyone else who contributes and helps me make this better.

+## UPDATE 2023-06-26
+Controller auto configuration was finally improved with a mapping table for yuzu, and ryujinx is next up!

 ## UPDATE 2023-03-13
 The Controller autoconfiguration is in process of being updated as more of a controller table.
 Additionally, Ryujinx is still locked due to incompatibilities with the SDL within Batocera and Ryujinx